wilburhimself/theory/README.md

 # Theory

-A lightweight and intuitive ORM for Go, inspired by the original Java version.
+A lightweight and intuitive ORM for Go, inspired by (the original Java version)[https://github.com/wilburhimself/theory_java].

 ## Features